 The attraction of mergers and acquisitions is so great that some investors focus much, most or even all their time looking for potential deals.
 And why not — find the right M&A deal, and your investment can skyrocket, providing returns many times higher than the typical buy-and-hold strategy based on the S&P 500.

 But sometimes M&A profits are passive in nature.
 Because mergers and acquisitions are so common, it wouldn't be unusual to have a stock in your portfolio become part of one overnight.
 That means you could be sitting on a potential gold mine that's just waiting for the right set of circumstances to play out.

 Typically, it's the stock of the company being purchased in the M&A transaction that gets the biggest lift.
 It can literally explode in price just on the announcement of the deal.
 However, the acquiring company's stock can also move in a positive direction if the market perceives the deal will significantly improve the operations and profits of that company.
-You can use a financial advisor like Personal Capital to easily track your investments in a company that announces an M&A.
+You can use a financial advisor like Empower to easily track your investments in a company that announces an M&A.